galenhuntington/hpre/README.md

 ```

 This module will still compile (although perhaps with more warnings),
 but will error out at runtime if this case arises.
-If it's an uncommon
+If it’s an uncommon
 case, this might suddenly occur in production weeks later and bring
 down your app.